-Atlanta, a major city in the American Southeast and a capital of Georgia, has got a great deal of things to offer for its visitors.
-And while those famous and somewhat unique attractions - World of Coca Cola, Georgia Aquarium and CNN Studio Tours - should probably end up in your bucket list, especially if you travel with kids, don't discount the following 9 places in Atlanta that you can see and experience 100% free of charge.
+Atlanta, a major city in the American Southeast and the capital of Georgia, has got a great deal of things to offer for its visitors.
+And while those famous and somewhat unique attractions - World of Coca-Cola, Georgia Aquarium and CNN Studio Tours - should probably end up on your bucket list, especially if you travel with kids, don't discount the following 9 places in Atlanta that you can see and experience 100% free of charge.

 1. Midtown.

-Midtown in Atlanta is a better and a newer version of its downtown.
+Midtown in Atlanta is a better and newer version of its downtown.

 It's safe, clean and green.